 (1) The aseptic and isolation techniques to be used;

-(2) Use of the isolation room where applicable;
+(2) Use of the isolation room or dedicated station or area, where applicable;

 (3) Handling and disposal of biohazardous and potentially infectious waste;